-Though security concerns with systems are nowhere new, the mess caused by the Wannacrypt ransomware has prompted for immediate action among netizens.
+Though security concerns with systems are nowhere new, the mess caused by the Wannacrypt ransomware has prompted immediate action among netizens.
 The Ransomware targets the vulnerabilities of the SMB service of the Windows operating system to propagate.

 SMB or Server Message Block is a network file sharing protocol meant for sharing files, printers, etc, between computers.
 There are three versions – Server Message Block (SMB) version 1 (SMBv1), SMB version 2 (SMBv2), and SMB version 3 (SMBv3).
-Microsoft recommends that you disable SMB1 for security reason – and it is not more important to do so in view of the WannaCrypt or NotPetya ransomware epidemic.
+Microsoft recommends that you disable SMB1 for security reasons – and it is not more important to do so in view of the WannaCrypt or NotPetya ransomware epidemic.

 Disable SMB1 on Windows